JavFuertes/TRUSS/README.md

         return LOSS
 ```
 As we can see we compute the **mass** and **first three eigenfrequencies** of the truss.
 We then calculate a normalised frequency penalty by dividing the difference between the frequencies with its constraints and applying a penalty factor in case that the difference is smaller than zero.
-Through this method we are able  to penalise solutions that do not meet the constraints but we also dont excessively penalise potentially close solutions to the minima abd throw off the gaussian process.
+Through this method we are able  to penalise solutions that do not meet the constraints but we also don't excessively penalise potentially close solutions to the minima abd throw off the gaussian process.

 Then in the case that the constraints have been met we take the current minimum mass and calculate the difference between the current mass and the lowest obtained mass and normalise it by dividing the difference by minimum mass.
 This approach allows for the mass penalty to always update as better solutions are obtained.